Bushido (role-playing game): Reception

+Bushido received mixed reviews, with many critics praising the body of knowledge about Japanese culture, but questioning the number-heavy game design.

 In the June–July 1979 edition of Different Worlds (Issue 3), Stephen L. Lortz found the rules "well written and logically ordered."
 He also liked the introduction of "On points", noting that it "placed Bushido outside of the 'kill and pillage' category of RPGs [...]
-On encourages players to steer their characters into social and political, as well as combat situations, and does much to generate the authentic flavour of the game."
+On encourages players to steer their characters into social and political, as well as combat situations, and does much to generate the authentic flavor of the game."
 He concluded, "I highly recommend Bushido to people who are interested in running a fantasy campaign based primarily on the Japanese mythos and to people who are interested in the art of RPG design."

 In the February 1980 edition of Dragon (Issue 34), D. Okada was disappointed by "a horrendous amount of typographical errors in the rules...
 There are times when they do hamper understanding of what is supposed to be going on."
 Okada also noted a lack of detailed background on medieval Japan, and concluded with a guarded recommendation: "Despite these faults, the game is worth the price to the person interested in developing a more cosmopolitan outlook."

 In the July 1980 edition of The Space Gamer (Issue No. 29), Forrest Johnson was unimpressed, saying, "Karate fans and samurai fans may dig this one.
 Serious students will just have to wait for something better."

 In the March 1981 edition of Ares (Issue 7), Eric Goldberg found fault with the character generation system that determines certain aspects randomly, but then uses a point-buy system to allow a player to optimize the character.
 "There is a logical argument for both methods — even in conjunction — but one's purpose defeats the other."
 Goldberg liked the code of honor in the game, which he felt "distinguishes Bushido from most other role-playing games."
 But he felt that otherwise, Bushido was "unremarkable", and gave a half-hearted recommendation: "Bushido is a nice enough meld of a surrealistic and D&D-style flavor, and has a game system sturdy enough to support this impression."